 Preparation

 Pluck the leaves from the stem.
-Thick stems are usually bitter and thus they need to be discarded.
+Thick stems are usually bitter, and thus they need to be discarded.
 Also, discard yellow and wilted methi leaves.

 Note – You can pluck the methi leaves from the stem, wrap the leaves in a newspaper and keep the bundle in a box in the refrigerator for 5-6 days.
 Just wash and chop when ready to make the stir fry.

-Wash 1 pound (500 g) baby potatoes and peel them using a knife or a vegetable peeler.
+Wash 1 pound (500 g) of baby potatoes and peel them using a knife or a vegetable peeler.
 If using regular potatoes, peel and cut them into 1-inch cubes.
 Keep the cut potatoes soaked in water until ready to use to avoid their oxidation.

 You can choose to keep the potatoes skin on if you wish to.